 A wave of new drugs has become increasingly popular with today’s adolescents and young adults.
 These drugs are commonly known as club drugs, a term originating from the rave phenomenon.
 Many club drugs are also called designer drugs, referring to the fact that many of the drugs are manmade (for example, Ecstasy or ketamine) rather than found in or derived from nature (for example, marijuana or opium derivatives).

-Methamphetamine, also known as crystal, meth, crystal meth, ice, tina and crank, is an amphetamine derivative with similar stimulant properties.
+Methamphetamine, also known as crystal, meth, crystal meth, ice, tina, and crank, is an amphetamine derivative with similar stimulant properties.
 Methamphetamine highs can last up to 20 hours; heavy users may stay awake for several days.
-Additional health risks include heart attacks, strokes, weight loss, malnutrition, fluid buildup in the lungs and death.
+Drug addiction from meth can occur very quickly.
+Additional health risks include heart attacks, strokes, weight loss, malnutrition, fluid buildup in the lungs, and death.
 Methamphetamine is a highly addictive drug.
 For more information about methamphetamine, please see the “Meth” entry under Types of Addiction/Drugs.

 Ecstasy is the street name for the hallucinogenic methamphetamine derivative methylenedioxymethamphetamine (MDMA).
 First used in psychiatric patients, it became a popular recreational drug because of its hallucinogenic effects.
 Other street names for ecstasy include X, E, XTC, Adam, M&M, bean, roll, clarity, and essence.
 It gained popularity in the 1980s and can now be purchased on the street alongside other street drugs like cocaine and heroin.
 For more information about Ecstasy, please see the “Ecstasy” entry under Types of Addiction/Drugs.